Shared Use Trails

 Expansion of three parking lots

-A new trailhead with bathrooms, showers, and parking
+A new trailhead for parking

 The project required avoidance of a 42-inch waterline and 8-inch force main along Ironworks Pike, as well as floodplain analysis at Cane Run Creek to ensure no rise occurred in the established flood study.